New map, new issue: Many congressional district offices delayed across Pa.

 Possible effects of shutdown: While not the case for any of the state representatives who responded, a congressional representative wishing to set up an office in any federal building may have been prevented from doing so because of the ongoing government shutdown.

 The shutdown over border wall funding went into effect at midnight Dec.
 21 and affected roughly 25 percent of government agencies.

-That includes the General Service Administration and Department of Homeland Security, said Hunter Ridgeway, spokesman for Rep. Matt Cartwright, a Republican representing northeastern counties who's in the process of opening a new office.
+That includes the General Service Administration and Department of Homeland Security, said Hunter Ridgeway, spokesman for Rep. Matt Cartwright, a Democrat representing northeastern counties who's in the process of opening a new office.